WIBR Bioinformatics and Research Computing

 Connecting subsequent times with VNC:

-• Use the secure shell to connect to barra as usual.
+• Use the secure shell to connect to tak as usual.

-• After logging in to barra, issue the following command: vncserver
+• After logging in to tak, issue the following command: vncserver

 • Read the message you get back; it should be something like